Isoparametric hypersurfaces in $\mathbb{S}^{n}\times \mathbb{R}^{m}$ and $\mathbb{H}^{n}\times \mathbb{R}^{m}$: Introduction

 In order to classify isoparametric and homogeneous hypersurfaces in the product manifold $\mathbb{S}^{2} \times \mathbb{S}^{2}$, Urbano \cite{Urbano-2019} introduced in 2019 a natural product structure $P$ on the tangent bundle of $\mathbb{S}^{2} \times \mathbb{S}^{2}$, together with an associated angle function $C$ defined on an oriented hypersurface $\Sigma$.
 These constructions, in fact, extend verbatim to any product of two real space forms $M_{c_{1}}^{n} \times M_{c_{2}}^{m}$ ($c_1, c_2\in \{1, 0, -1\}$).
 Concretely, if a tangent vector decomposes as $(v_{1}, v_{2})$ according to the product splitting, the structure $P$ is defined by:

+where $\mathfrak{X}(\cdot)$ denotes the set of all smooth tangent vector fields on the manifold.
 With respect to the product metric, this tensor field satisfies $P^2=Id$, and is parallel.
-Let $\Sigma\subset M_{c_{1}}^{n} \times M_{c_{2}}^{m}$ be an orientable hypersurface with unit normal vector field $N$.
+Let $\Sigma\subset M_{c_{1}}^{n} \times M_{c_{2}}^{m}$ be an orientable hypersurface with the unit normal vector field $N$.
 With respect to the product metric, the associated \emph{angle function} $C$ is defined by

 which measures the projection of the normal vector onto the $\pm 1$-eigenspaces of $P$.
 The extreme values $C=\pm 1$ correspond to normals entirely contained in one factor, while $|C|<1$ indicates a genuine tilt between the two factors.